FluxionNetwork/fluxion/README.md

 **Fluxion is also available in arch**
 ```
 cd bin/arch
-make pkg
+makepkg
 ```

-or using the black arch repo
+or using the blackarch repo
 ```
 pacman -S fluxion
 ```